MolyuuOS/molyuuos-builder/README.md

 ## 2. Clean Install
 You can read ArchWiki for installation guide, we don't need to use `pacstrap` to bootstrap system, just simply extract rootfs tarball for bootstrap, then follow the ArchWiki for post-installation guide.

-# Known Issues
+# Known issue

-* Steam Built-in Virtual Keyboard does not support i18n on MolyuuOS, need work to find out why
+* Plasma 6 will crash with wayland environment.